 Anthem 2.0 with sci-fi pirates?

-Getting the Javalin ready again right away is still a little early.
-But Anthem 2.0 or also called “Anthem Next” - the major overhaul of the stumbling action game - is making visible progress.
-The studio boss of Bioware Austin, Christian Dailey, shares a first look at concepts for the completely redesigned Anthem on Twitter.
+Getting the Javalin ready again right away is still a bit early.
+But Anthem 2.0, also known as "Anthem Next" - the major makeover of the struggling action game - is making visible progress.
+Bioware Austin studio boss Christian Dailey shares a first look at concepts for the completely renewed Anthem on Twitter.

 It becomes clear that the developers are not only working on the construction sites around loot and progression, but are also developing new content for Anthem.
 So that you can imagine something underneath, there is a series of pictures to marvel at.